 Our 17-month teacher certification programs provide professionals from different fields with an alternative to the traditional university route to certification.
 Future teachers will receive seven months of training prior to entering the classroom and beginning their 10-month internship year.
 During those seven months of pre-service training, future teachers will receive content preparation to pass the required state content exams, two weeks of field experience in a classroom, and preparation for securing a teaching position.

 Our 12-month teacher certification programs provide professionals from different fields with an alternative to the traditional university route to certification.
-This accelerated program is for future teachers who have already passed their state content exam (if applicable).
-This program begins in July and August so that participants can receive intensive training in order to prepare them for starting with students on the first day of school.
+This accelerated program is for future teachers who have already passed their PACT exam (if applicable).
+These programs begin in July and August so that participants can receive intensive training in order to prepare them for starting with students on the first day of school.

 We ensure that our teachers are prepared with the information and training that is relevant to them and to the teaching profession by alining the curriculum to the state standards established by the State Board for Educator Certification.
 Our program covers: